B&W celebrates more than 150 years of industry firsts and achievements in innovation.

 B&W acquires VODA A/S, a leading multi-brand aftermarket parts and service provider for the waste-to-energy and biomass-to-energy markets based in Denmark.

-B&W acquires a majority ownership of Fosler Solar, a leading solar energy installation contractor, adding to its Renewable segment businesses.
+B&W acquires a majority ownership of Fosler Construction Company, a leading solar energy installation contractor, adding to its Renewable segment businesses.

 B&W acquires Fossil Power Systems (FPS), a leading designer and manufacturer of hydrogen, natural gas and renewable pulp and paper combustion equipment including ignitors, plant controls and safety systems based in Nova Scotia, Canada.

 B&W acquires the assets and businesses of the Optimus Operating Groups, comprising Optimus Engineered Products, Chanute Manufacturing, and Chanute Fin Tube, expanding our HRSG and other heat transfer technology capabilities.

 B&W joins the United Nations (UN) Global Compact, a corporate sustainability initiative that provides a global platform for the development, implementation and disclosure of responsible business practices in the areas of human rights, labor, the environment and anti-corruption.